jason-spence-lab/Frum-et-al./README.md

-This analysis contains code for the unpublished manuscript "Opposing roles for TGF and BMP signaling during nascent alveolar differentiation in the developing human lung" -Tristan Frum et al.
+This analysis contains code for the unpublished manuscript "Opposing roles for TGF-beta and BMP signaling during nascent alveolar differentiation in the developing human lung" -Tristan Frum et al.

 About This Repository